amarachigoodness74/portfolio/posts/git-and-git-workflows.md

 ---

-## Common Git Commands You’ll Use Everyday
+## Common Git Commands You Will Use Everyday
 Here are some key Git commands and what they do:

 **Setting Up Git**